-28-Feb-14 28-Feb-13
+28-Feb-15 28-Feb-14

-Short-term employee benefits \$30,000 \$93,200
+Short-term employee benefits \$78,500 \$30,000

-Share-based payments 157,544
+Share-based payments - -

-\$30,000 \$250,744
+\$78,500 \$30,000

 In accordance with IAS 24, key management personnel are those persons having authority and responsibility for planning, directing and controlling the activities of the Company directly or indirectly, including any directors (executive and non-executive) of the Company.
+This amount includes amounts paid to the CEO and former CFO of the Company.